Good stuff

 What's the verdict?

-It might seem like a subtle shift of positioning, to go from a relatively hardcore sports car to a super GT – nothing more than the addition of practicality – but the GT comes across as a car more comfortable in its own skin.
+It might seem like a subtle shift of positioning, to go from a relatively hardcore sports car to a Super GT – nothing more than the addition of practicality – but the new AMG GT comes across as a car more comfortable in its own skin.
 The old GT was always looking for a role, a purpose: now it has a clearer sense of its own identity.

 The Rivals